Devo: 2014–present: Current activities

 On October 24, 2021, John Hinckley Jr posted on Twitter that he had not received any royalties for Devo's song "I Desire" in 35 years.
 "I Desire" had been written by Mark Mothersbaugh and Gerald Casale for their 1982 album Oh, No!
 It's Devo, inspired by a poem written by Hinckley that was published in a tabloid newspaper, following his attempt to assassinate then-current president Ronald Reagan.
 Hinckley had been adequately credited for his contributions through a co-writing credit on all releases.
 Casale claimed that Devo were not at fault, as it was the publishing company's duty to pay him, not the band's.

 Devotional 2021, an annual convention for Devo fans, was held on November 5–6, with the annual 5KDEVO race taking place on the 7th.
 On November 15, it was announced that Devo would perform a one-off show at the Rooftop at Pier 17 on May 18, 2022, in order to make up for their cancelled Radio City Music Hall gig in September 2021.
 Tickets went on sale on the 18th.

 In December, it was announced that rare images of Devo would feature in a book of rock photography from 1977–1980 titled HARD + FAST, to be released on February 1, 2022.
 The book will also include a 7-inch single of live recordings from the band, which were also released on SoundCloud prior to the book's release.
 The recordings were dated 1977, but the performances are identical to those found on an audience bootleg recorded on October 10, 1978.

 Devo were nominated for induction into the Rock and Roll Hall of Fame in 2018, 2021 and 2022.

-On May 14 and 15, 2022, Devo performed at the Cruel World Festival at the Rose Bowl's Brookside golf course in Pasadena, California, followed up three days later by their performance at The Rooftop at Pier 17.
+On May 14 and 15, 2022, Devo performed at the Cruel World Festival at the Rose Bowl's Brookside golf course in Pasadena, California, followed three days later by their performance at The Rooftop at Pier 17.